arikmukherjee/arikmukherjee/README.md

 - 📫 How to reach me **arikmukherjee3@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/drive/folders/1CuBAmNPHVmdymnvmAwEnsYXB01yjjw94?usp=drive_link](https://drive.google.com/drive/folders/1CuBAmNPHVmdymnvmAwEnsYXB01yjjw94?usp=drive_link)
+- 📄 Know about my experiences [Click here](https://www.linkedin.com/in/arik-mukherjee/)

 - ⚡ Fun fact **I am** [see more](https://github.com/arikmukherjee)